Numerical simulations of inflationary dynamics: slow roll and beyond: Numerical analysis of inflationary background dynamics

 \beq \f{V(\phi)}{m_p^4} \equiv v_0 \, f(x) = \frac{V_0}{m_p^4} \, f(x) \, . \eeq We can solve the aforementioned set of equations with appropriate initial conditions.
 In our analysis, we use the \texttt{odeint} function provided in the \texttt{scipy.integration} package.
 By incorporating initial conditions $\lbrace x_i,\,y_i,\,z_i,\,A_i \rbrace$ for the primary dynamical variables $\lbrace x,\,y,\,z,\,A \rbrace$, we simulate their time evolution during inflation.
 Accordingly, we determine the crucial derived/secondary (dimensionless) dynamical variables from the primary ones by\footnote{Note that the observables $A_{_S}, \, A_{_T}, \, n_{_S}, \, n_{_T}, \, {\rm and} \, r$ are related to inflationary scalar and tensor fluctuations and the expressions given here are under slow-roll approximations, \textit{i.e} $\epsilon_H, |\eta_H| \ll 1$, during which they can be determined purely from the dynamics of background quantities such as $H, \, \epsilon_H, \, \eta_H$.
 Computation of inflationary power spectra when slow-roll is violated is described in section \ref{sec:Num_Dyn_USR_bump/dip}.}

+where the last three Eqs. are valid only under the slow-roll approximations, as discussed in Sec.~(\ref{sec:Num_Dyn_SR_apprx}).
 We define $N_T$ to be the number of e-folds of accelerated expansion realised in between an arbitrary initial time and the end of inflation, which is marked by $\epsilon_H = 1$.
-We then define the more important quantity $N_e = N_T - N$ as the number of e-folds before the end of inflation.
+We then define the more important quantity $N_e = N_T - N$ as the instantaneous number of e-folds left before the end of inflation.
 Note that $N_e = 0$ at the end of inflation while $N_e > 0$ at early times.
 This will be our primary time variable against which we will be plotting the dynamics of different inflationary observables.
 In order to realise adequate amount of inflation, \textit{i.e.} $N_T>60$, initial value of scalar field must be large enough (and is model dependent).
 For most large field potentials, this value is of the order $\phi_i \lesssim {\cal O}(10) \, m_p$.

 Composing the code involves typing down the dimensionless equations in the appropriate syntax and solving them by using an ODE solver.
 See our supplementary \href{https://github.com/bhattsiddharth/NumDynInflation}{\red Python code} \footnote{\url{https://github.com/bhattsiddharth/NumDynInflation}} for details.
 For a particular model of interest, we need to input the inflaton potential in the form $\f{V(\phi)}{m_p^4} = v_0 \, f(x)$.
 Since the slow-roll parameters and the duration $N_T$ do not strongly depend on $v_0$, we can initially set its value to roughly $v_0 = 10^{-10}$.
 We can later adjust the value of $v_0$ to yield the correct CMB normalised value of scalar power spectrum \eqref{eq:CMB_As_obs} at the pivot scale $N = N_*$.
 One can proceed in the following step-by-step algorithm.